 We can give many more reasons – but now let’s focus on some solutions.

 One avenue for improvement is to train leaders to understand, build and lead systems.
 In each system there are defined roles, responsibilities and relationships that have a strong impact on people’s behavior and mindset.
 This is why employers, leaders, teams and individuals have to understand where their place in the system is, as well as their space and frame.

 With that in mind, key people in the company need a profound understanding of the strategy, and more than that, they need a profound understanding of the purpose of the company and a clear understanding of their impact and contributions to its success.

 There are a number of important questions to ask.

-What are the drivers of our success and how do they influence our decisions, our customer service, and our personal company behaviour?
+- What are the drivers of our success and how do they influence our decisions, our customer service, and our personal company behavior?

 These questions, formulated by business guru Peter Drucker, are the questions that have to influence procedures, decisions and thinking in a company.

 Only the purpose for being legitimizes our actions, why this company exists!
 Peter Drucker’s wisdom is applicable and trend-setting even today.